scwolof/doepy/README.md

 Currently implements:
 * State uncertainty
 * Some control input uncertainty
+* Delta constraints on control input
+* Mean state constraints
+* Design criteria
+* SLSQP optimisation

 Does not implement:
 * Model parameter uncertainty
-* State constraints
-* Delta constraints on control input

 ## Pronounciation
 We pronounce the package name as '_dopey_'